onap/vnfrqts-requirements/docs/Chapter8.rst

  inventory directory, not a subdirectory under inventory.
 In the above
  example: vfdb9904vhosts (removed / VNF name and hosts vfdb9904/vhosts)

-Example of corresponding APPC API Call from ONAP – Ansible Server
+Example of corresponding APPC API Call from ONAP â€“ Ansible Server
 Specifications:

 An example of a curl request simulating a Rest API POST requesting execution